keithalewis/lac/README.md

 # Dictionary

 The _dictionary_ has strings as keys and variants as values.
-Use `: _key_ _value_` to add items to the dictionary.
+Use `: key value` to add items to the dictionary.

+The dictionary is populated with certain well known keys.

+The colon string `":"` is a dictionary key.
+It corresponds to a cif that looks for a string and a variant on the input stream and adds them to the dictionary.

+Every type is mapped to its corresponding `libffi` type.
+E.g., the `"double"` key corresponds to a pointer variant with value `&ffi_type_double`.

+The `"parse"` entry consumes a type and a string and uses `sscanf` to produce a variant of that type.

 ## Parsing

 A `lac` program reads characters from an input stream and parses them into tokens.
 Every token is either a string or block.
-If it is a string then it is looked up in the dictionary.
+String tokens are looked up in the dictionary and are replaced by their variant value.
+If the string token is not in the dictionary no action is taken.

+If the variant is a `cif` the corresponding function is called, parses the required arguments, then calls the function.
+The result is the variant corresponding to the return type of the function.

 ## Load